Five Back-To-School Nutrition Tips for Kids

 Five Back-To-School Nutrition Tips for Kids (and Adults)

-Here are a few Nutrition Tips to help ensure you get a Healthy start to this next school year:
+Here are a few nutrition tips for kids to help ensure you get a healthy start to this next school year:

-1.)
-Form Habits Before Returning to School.
+The first of our nutrition tips for kids is to form habits before returning to school.
 I know it is easy to sleep in late and stay up late during the summer but the more your body is on the same routine each day, the better it will be for metabolism, blood sugars to help regulate.
 Try to stay close to the same schedule, during the summer, that you are on during the school year.

 • Example: Wake up by 7am, breakfast by 8am, lunch by 12-1pm, dinner by 6-7pm, and bed by 10-11pm.

-2.)
-Ensure proper fluid intake.
+The second of our nutrition tips for kids is to ensure proper fluid intake.
 Most people know that drinking ½ of their body weight in ounces works for most adults, but it is not the case for children.
-Remember to take 16-32 oz fluid with you to school, each day, to help ensure you are consuming enough fluids while at school.
+Remember to take 16-32 oz fluid with you to school each day, to help ensure you are consuming enough fluids while at school.

 • Examples –